BhuvaneshShan/Waterfall-Identifier/README.md

 Created using Processing (https://processing.org/) over a weekend.
 Wrote it from scratch without using any external library! :)

-IntImg.pde is the source code file.
+IntImage.pde is the source code file.

 The following snapshots show the result for different waterfall pictures.